 The ECE Fiscal Office’s mission is to support the operations of the department by providing disbursements and procurement services.
 Disbursements services include voucher payments, check requests, cost transfers, and non-travel generic reimbursements.
 Procurement services include processing paperwork for new PCard holders, managing the Pcard reconciliation process, ordering supplies and preparing purchase orders for the department.

 Getting a Pcard: To be eligible for a Pcard you must be an employee of the University of Florida.
-Faculty, Staff, Graduate Assistants and OPS are eligible for a PCard.
+Faculty, Staff, Graduate Assistants, and/or OPS are eligible for a PCard.
 Students who are not employees are not eligible.

 The first step to getting a Pcard is to secure approval from your supervisor.
 With the help of your supervisor, decide if your card will be used for commodities, travel or both.
 When that has been decided, take the appropriate training classes .
 PST975: What Every Pcard Holder Needs to Know should be taken by everyone.
 PST076: Pcard for Travel and PST077: Pcard for Commodities should be taken by cardholders who need to purchase travel and/or commodities.

-Once training is passed, fill out the EMPLOYEE INFORMATION (UFID, Name, email, Title, Phone and Training dates) of the Pcard Application and complete the Cardholder agreement form which needs to be signed and witnessed (these forms can be found here (link is external)).
+Once training is passed, fill out the Employee Information Section (UFID, Name, email, Title, Phone and Training dates) of the Pcard Application Form and complete the Cardholder Agreement Form which needs to be signed and witnessed (these forms can be found here (link is external)).
 Note: The witness can be anyone except anyone working in the ECE Fiscal Office.
-Once this is done,have your supervisor send an email to Jaye Madden approving the pcard and then forward the forms to Jaye for processing.
+Once this is done,have your supervisor send an email the Fiscal Office approving the Pcard and then forward the forms to the Fiscal Office for processing.

 If you ever have question or concern about a Pcard purchase, please contact the Fiscal Office prior to making the purchase.